safecrossroads/safecrossroads.net/_posts/2018-11-14-episode-46-connection-needs-of-an-autonomous-network-with-spandan-shamar.md

 Our guest today is Spandan Shamar from MaidSafe.
 We go over the results of the second community testing of Crust, the automated peer-to-peer connection library being developed by MaidSafe for the SAFE Network, and available for open source use by other P2P projects as they find useful.

-In looking at the upper network layer needs the Crust connection level to do, we get a peek at the Routing level, which is the heart of the SAFE Network structure.
+In looking at all that the upper network layer needs the Crust connection level to do, we get a peek at the Routing level, which is the heart of the SAFE Network structure.

 Enjoy.